UMMS-Biocore/bootcamp/session8/session8.md

 Before normalization dimensionality reduction is necessary to form preliminary clusters.
 These clusters are used to normalize internal to a cluster before normalizing across clusters.
 First we can subset the genes, and then use these feature selected genes for dimension reduction.

+We use the method of Principal Component Analysis (PCA) reduce the dimensionality of the dataset.
+We use the first 10 principal components.

 ```
    gene_subset <- subset_genes(ex_sc, method = "PCA", threshold = 1, minCells = 30, nComp = 10, cutoff = 0.85)
    ex_sc <- dim_reduce(ex_sc, genelist = gene_subset, pre_reduce = "iPCA", nComp = 10, tSNE_perp = 30, iterations = 500, print_progress=TRUE)